rehmanali1994/rehmanali1994.github.io/_projects/PulseEcho_2.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
     Distributed Aberration Correction in Layered Media {% cite Ali2022DistributedAberrationCorrection %}.
-As a foundation for aberration correction in layered media and beyond, I also contributed to a novel synthetic-aperture beamforming framework known as Retrospective Encoding For Conventional Ultrasound Sequences (REFoCUS) that recovers multistatic synthetic aperture channel data from arbitrary transmit sequences and enables complete transmit-and-receive aberration corrections {% cite Ali2019REFoCUS %}.
+(Right) As a foundation for aberration correction in layered media and beyond, I also contributed to a novel synthetic-aperture beamforming framework known as Retrospective Encoding For Conventional Ultrasound Sequences (REFoCUS) that recovers multistatic synthetic aperture channel data from arbitrary transmit sequences and enables complete transmit-and-receive aberration corrections {% cite Ali2019REFoCUS %}.
 </div>